Breach CCO – Second Time

 The client then breached this second CCO, again through lack of compliance.
 He was charged with another breach.
 He was facing likely imprisonment because he had been given a second chance and hadn’t complied again.

-Jessica Clothier represented the client at the Werribee Magistrates’ Corrections for the offence of Breach CCO.
+We represented the client at the Werribee Magistrates’ Corrections for the offence of Breach CCO.

 We made submissions on behalf of the client and urged his Honour not to impose a term of imprisonment.
-Jessica highlighted the fact that the client had not breached his CCO through reoffending, but had breached through lack of compliance.
+We highlighted the fact that the client had not breached his CCO through reoffending, but had breached through lack of compliance.

 The reason he had not complied was due to being in a car accident and breaking his leg, and being unable to get to his appointments.
 He also had neurosurgery, which affected his ability to comply.
-These were exceptional circumstances which Jessica had submitted and which warranted the imposition of a third CCO.
+These were exceptional circumstances which we had submitted and which warranted the imposition of a third CCO.

 His Honour imposed a third CCO, and explained that it was the last chance the client would have to show that he deserved to stay in the community.
 This was a fantastic result for a case of Breach CCO committed for the second time.
 The client was very relieved that he could stay in the community to look after his family.

 - The accused is subject to a Community Correction Order;